sdetoni/chromecast_audio_slinger/README.md

 This service will run as a Daemon, monitoring Chrome Cast devices, and slinger audio files to devices from its pending audio queue.

+## Version 0.06 Work in progress:
+ * Added in browser Config Editor
+ * Added graphical UI tweaks to the playlist
+ * Added Spotify Playlist loader
+ * Added metadata file validation (i.e. if you delete music files then run validation to remove metadata)
+ * Moved most of the Ajax calls to use POST to work around encoding GET parameters

 ## Version 0.05 Work in progress:
  * Added Custom temp directory location for quick RAM disk type transcoding operations.